Juul is in free fall

 There are still more questions to answer about the health impact of vaporizers.
 A few studies have found traces of toxic metals in e-cigarette vapors.
 Researchers are also studying the impact of oil vapors on the lungs.
 This research may further condemn vapes—Juul’s and everyone else’s.

-Perhaps the hardest to stomach element of this story is that in restricting the market for vaporizers and e-cigarettes, regulators in areas with the strictest rules may drive consumers to the black market—possibly worsening public health.
+Perhaps the hardest-to-stomach element of this story is that in restricting the market for vaporizers and e-cigarettes, regulators in areas with the strictest rules may drive consumers to the black market, or to cigarettes—possibly worsening public health.
 There are glimmers of hope though.
 Some states are thinking more critically about how to legislate e-cigarettes in more nuanced ways, mitigating their worst qualities.
 Colorado and California, for example, have been holding hearings to better understand how they might regulate the most toxic materials inside vaporizers rather than the whole device.

 After all, it’s proving difficult to simply put Juul back in its box and shelve it.
 People already like it too much.